sophiebatten123/Tutoring-Hub/README.md

 ![Register](static/images/registerpage.png)

 ## Create a Student Profile
-- Students are able to create their own profile pages based upon their tutoring requirements. **(User Story 2)**
+- Students can create their own profile pages based upon their tutoring requirements. **(User Story 2)**
-- The profile page is set up to ensure that users dont repeat any information already given upon registering to the site.
+- The profile page is set up to ensure that users don't repeat any information already given upon registering to the site.
 - This feature allows students to provide tutors with current subject starting points and introduce themselves before lessons. **(User Story 3)**
 - Students are instructed on their profile pages how to access the tuition lessons. **(User Story 3)**
-- Students are able to edit their profile information in the event that their information changes. **(User Story 9)**
+- Students can edit their profile information in the event that their information changes. **(User Story 9)**
 ---

 A picture of the student profile pages can be seen below: